BORSCHT (Beet Soup) – AUTHENTIC POLISH RECIPE

 Make a broth:

-1: Peel, wash and dice your vegetables (beets, celery, carrots, parsnip, celery root, and parsley)
+1: Peel, wash and chop your vegetables (beets, celery, carrots, parsnip, celery root, and parsley)

-2: Put your vegetables in the large pot, cover with water, add the spices.
+2: Put your vegetables in a large pot, cover with water, and add the spices.
 Bring it to the boil, reduce the heat, and cook it on medium until the vegetables are soft.

-3: When the soup is ready, add apple cider vinegar to preserve the beautiful color from the beets.
-Adjust seasoning and strain the vegetables into another large pot.
+3: When the soup is ready, add apple cider vinegar or beet kavas to preserve the beautiful color of the beets.
+Adjust the seasoning and strain the vegetables into another large pot.
 Serve with mushroom pierogi.

 OTHER METHODS TO MAKE POLISH RED BORSCHT